gbdev/pandocs/content/Video_Display.md

 (unless eventually under best sunlight circumstances, and when gazing at the screen under obscure viewing angles), unfortunately, these intensities are regularly used by most existing CGB games for medium and darker colors.

-Newer CGB games may avoid this effect by changing palette data when detecting GBA hardware.
-A relative simple method would be using the formula GBA=CGB/2+10h for each R,G,B intensity, probably the result won\'t be perfect, and (once colors became visible) it may turn out that the color mixing is different also, anyways, it\'d be still ways better than no conversion.
+Newer CGB games may avoid this effect by changing palette data when detecting GBA hardware ([see how](CGB_Registers#Detecting_CGB_.28and_GBA.29_functions "wikilink")).
+A relative simple method would be using the formula GBA=CGB/2+10h for each R,G,B intensity, probably the result won\'t be perfect, and (once colors become visible) it may turn out that the color mixing is different also;
+anyways, it\'d be still ways better than no conversion.
 Asides, this translation method should have been VERY easy to implement in GBA hardware directly, even though Nintendo obviously failed to do so.
-How did they say, This seal is your assurance for excellence in workmanship and so on?
+How did they say, \"This seal is your assurance for excellence in workmanship\" and so on?

 LCD OAM DMA Transfers
 ---------------------